pixl8dev/amogus-css/README.md

 a decent stylesheet
 view it at https://pxl86.glitch.me/amogus.html

-do whatever you want with it, pr's are welcome
+do whatever you want with it; prs are welcome